silviucpp/ebeanstalkd/README.md

 }.
 ```

-The API is very simple: For example the following code is creating a connection, put a job, then reserve the job, delete it and close the connection:
+The API is straightforward.
+For instance, the following code demonstrates creating a connection, adding a job, reserving the job, deleting it, and then closing the connection:

 ```erlang
 {ok, Pid} = ebeanstalkd:connect().